Architectural & Design Patterns Catalog¶

 - External API clients handle their own retry logic

-- Orchestration service coordinates multi-step workflows
+- Orchestration service (in Order Service) coordinates multi-step workflows across service boundaries

 - WebSocket gateway only subscribes, never initiates operations